AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 ## Prerequisites

+- You must be a [Community Owner](xref:ccRoles#community-owner-preview) or have [community administrator permissions](xref:ccRoles#community-administrators-preview),

-You must have the email address for the Tenant Administrator that you are inviting to the community.
+- You must have the email address for the [Tenant Administrator](xref:ccRoles#tenant-roles) that you are inviting to the community.

 ## Step 1: Invite a tenant to the community